simoncorompt/donna-cli/README.md

 - `open` fires up any app
 - `run` executes any command in the terminal
 - `browse` opens any url to your favorite browser
+- `sleep` waits a few second before running the next action

 ## Args